MIT-Emerging-Talent/ET6-practice-code-review/README.md

 ### 💥 Here We Go

-With the team all set, we’re ready to make some magic happen.
+With the team all set, we are ready to make some magic happen.
 Stay with us for the ride, things are about to get awesome! 💪

 ![Demo GIF](https://media0.giphy.com/media/v1.Y2lkPTc5MGI3NjExOTBrZHhqdG9tNG9sNDd2c2YwdThvaW5qc3d2OHB1ZHJmajN4Z2hweCZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/3o85xHhy12MVG2fkVW/giphy.webp)